What exactly is inflammation?

 The number of undiagnosed people is much higher.
 People with inflammation in the early phases of autoimmunity will often claim no dietary involvement.

 Food may or may not be a factor.
-Because only Anti-aging doctors routinely measure for inflammation and are the only doctors who treat it correctly it is estimated that 90% of people over age 30 have some degree of untreated inflammation.
+Because only Anti-aging and Functional Medicine doctors routinely measure for inflammation and are the only doctors who treat it correctly it is estimated that 90% of people over age 30 have some degree of untreated inflammation.
 Also, it goes without saying that inflammation causes PAIN.
-We address this in our back pain and muscle soreness relief kit which has a 15% discount and includes a free consult+ more!
+(Yes- arthritis, headaches, you name it).

 But could you have seen this coming?

 Skin problems or red, bloodshot eyes/ High blood pressure or blood sugar problems/ Ongoing, irritating pain in the body (like the joints or muscles and common ailments like lower back pain)/ Allergies or asthma (especially when they keep getting worse)/ Constant fatigue or lethargy/ Ulcers and Irritable Bowel Syndrome (constipation or diarrhea) are often signs of inflammation.